Sony A7 III Vs. A7 IV (Photographer’s Guide)

 Biggest differences between the A7 IV and the A7 III

-Without getting into too much detail, here are the ‘Cliff Notes’ for what has changed between the two models.
+Without getting into too much detail, here are the ‘Cliff Notes’ for what is new with the A7 IV, in comparison with the A7 III.

 - New flip-out screen